isomerpages/mccy-harmonycircle/_sginharmony/Experience.md

 [Register here](https://www.bit.ly/HWC22JULY2023) by 12 July 2023!
 (Early Bird special ends on 5 July 2023)

+### Sengkang Harmony Carnival 2023
+***By Sengkang Central's Harmony Circle & Citizens' Consultative Committee***

+Experience an extraordinary celebration of unity and diversity at the Sengkang Racial Harmony Day Carnival!
+Prepare to tantalise your taste buds at live food stations, offering a delectable selection of flavours from various cultural traditions, and be captivated by mesmerising cultural performances.

+One of the crowning moments of the event will be a heartwarming vow renewal segment, where approximately 30 couples from diverse racial and religious backgrounds will reaffirm their love and commitment.
+[Find out more here!](https://go.gov.sg/skchc23)

+No registration is required.

 ### Interfaith Dialogue - Faithful Melodies
 ***By Queenstown's Harmony Circle & Citizens' Consultative Committee***